 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-At March 31, 2016, we had unrestricted cash, cash equivalents and marketable securities (after deduction of a \$2.5 million compensating balance requirement under our term loan with Oxford) of \$8.5 million, unrestricted working capital of \$4.7 million, and an accumulated deficit of \$370.7 million.
-We had a loss from operations of \$3.1 million and a net loss of \$3.4 million for the three months ended March 31, 2016.
+At June 30, 2016, we had unrestricted cash, cash equivalents and marketable securities (after deduction of a \$2.5 million compensating balance requirement under our term loan with Oxford) of \$4.3 million, unrestricted working capital of \$1.2 million, and an accumulated deficit of \$374.0 million.
+We had a loss from operations of \$6.2 million and a net loss of \$6.7 million for the six months ended June 30, 2016.

-We estimate that our current unrestricted cash, cash equivalent and marketable securities will be sufficient to fund the development of our products utilizing our Limitx and Impede Technologies, the commercialization of our Nexafed products and our related operating expenses through the first quarter of 2017.
+We estimate that our current unrestricted cash, cash equivalent and marketable securities will be sufficient to fund the development of our products utilizing our Limitx and Impede Technologies, the commercialization of our Nexafed products and our related operating expenses through November 2016 while maintaining compliance with the \$2.5 million compensating balance requirement under our term loan with Oxford Finance LLC.
+At August 5, 2016, we had unrestricted cash, cash equivalents and marketable securities (after deduction of the \$2.5 million compensating balance requirement under our term loan with Oxford Finance LLC.
+At August 5, 2016, we had unrestricted cash, cash equivalents and marketable securities (after deduction of the \$2.5 million compensating balance requirement under our term loan with Oxford) of \$3.4 million.
 To fund further operations and product development activities, we must raise additional financing or enter into license or collaboration agreements with third parties relating to our technologies.
 No assurance can be given that we will be successful in obtaining any such financing or in securing license or collaboration agreements with third parties on acceptable terms, if at all, or if secured, that such financing or license or collaboration agreements will provide payments to the Company sufficient to fund continued operations.
 In the absence of such financing or third-party license or collaboration agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.
 An extended delay or cessation of the Company's continuing product development efforts will have a material adverse effect on the Company's financial condition and results of operations.